Mohamad Fatmi Che Salleh: Accompanying the Sultan of Kelantan

-Mohamad Fatmi was one of the entourage for the Sultan of Kelantan during the Sultan's pilgrimage to the Holy Land Mecca from 10 November 2010 to 23 November 2010.
-Others in the entourage was the Chief Minister of Kelantan Datuk Haji Tuan Guru Nik Aziz Nik Mat and the Federal International Trade and Industry Minister Datuk Mustapa Mohamed.
+Mohamad Fatmi was part of the entourage accompanying the Sultan of Kelantan Sultan Muhammad V during his pilgrimage to the Holy Land Mecca from 10 November 2010 to 23 November 2010.
+Others in the entourage included the Menteri Besar of Kelantan Dato' Haji Tuan Guru Nik Aziz Nik Mat and the Minister of International Trade and Industry Dato' Sri Mustapa Mohamed.

-Kota Baru UMNO Division
+Kota Bharu UMNO Division

-Mohamad Fatmi was elected as the new UMNO Chief for the Kota Baru Division.
+Mohamad Fatmi was elected as the new UMNO Chief for the Kota Bharu Division.
 Previously the post was held by the infamous ex-UMNO De facto Law Minister and also ex-Pakatan Rakyat member, Datuk Seri Zaid Ibrahim.